MislavJaksic/Knowledge-Repository/Technology/DevOps/VersionControl/GitLab/Docs/Projects/Issues/Labels/README.md

 Label are categories.

-Scoped labels such as "Doing::My-Name" are for paying customers only.
+Scoped labels such as `Doing::My-Name` are for paying customers only.

 Labels can be created, edited and assigned.